Pravargav/Amadeus/SAC/sentences/imp.md

 -> The ladder is against the wall.(touching surface vertically).

 -> The bank is across the street./There is a park across the bridge.

+-> They walked along the road./
+There are trees along the river.